 - What is this tool used for?
 Serpstat is a comprehensive SEO and digital marketing tool used primarily for keyword research, competitor analysis, backlink analysis, and site audits.
 It’s aimed at helping SEO specialists, marketers, and agencies improve Search Engine rankings and visibility.
 It provides tools for tracking search performance, monitoring website health, and analyzing competitor strategies, making it versatile for various SEO tasks.

+- Pros: One of Serpstat’s standout strengths is its keyword research feature.
+It’s detailed and provides a broad list of keyword suggestions, often with insightful metrics like search volume, competition, and CPC.
+This depth makes it particularly useful when building targeted content strategies.
 The competitor analysis is also valuable, as it gives me a clear view of who my primary competitors are, their keyword rankings, and even their PPC campaigns.
 It’s an excellent feature for tracking shifts in the competitive landscape, and the backlink analysis provides useful information on inbound links.

 - Cons: Nevertheless, I see room for enhancement.
 In some cases, the interface may seem cluttered, despite having many features, especially for users who are not very familiar with the platform.
 Fully utilizing all its features may require some time to learn and adapt to.
+Moreover, although the tool addresses various SEO tasks, it may not delve as deeply as certain other tools do in particular areas, such as content analysis or technical SEO.

 SISTRIX